-But then the finale happened, and I realised that I had been wrong.
+But then the finale happened, and I realised that I had been so very wrong.
 Because what the show’s send-off ended up being was not the epic, fast-paced battle I had anticipated, but rather a quietly personal, intimate string of scenes between the two main characters, with everyone else mainly sidelined or dispatched of without much fanfare (with the exception of Guinevere, who got a beautiful sendoff as she took the throne of Camelot) – and that was exactly how this story had to end.

 Merlin was never about Arthur and Gwen, or Morgana, or the knights.
 It wasn’t even about Arthur.
 All of that was important to the story, yes, and to the legend it was based on, but as enjoyable as those elements were, they were not the core of the show.
 BBC’s Merlin was, above all else, a story about Merlin’s feelings for Arthur: the friendship, the loyalty, the devotion – and yes, the love.

 I am not going to psychoanalyse a fictional character and speculate about what Merlin may or may not have been feeling for Arthur at any given time – and anyway, I bet there are probably a lot of fans better suited to that particular task than I am.
 Let’s just all agree that he was feeling for Arthur in whatever capacity, and that this, ultimately, was what shaped his path and the direction of the show.